Chabot-Software-Team/mobile-app/README.md

 # mobile-app
 <br>

-## Note: If you'd like to contribute, please post your GitHub email in #software-engineering on the Discord server, and I'll be happy to add you.
+## Note: If you'd like to contribute, please post your GitHub email in #app-subteam on the Discord server, and I'll be happy to add you.
 Thanks! :) Also, scroll down for a guide to Git if you're confused.
 <br>

 # Overview